ElektraInitiative/libelektra/doc/TESTING.md

 They are supplementary, ideally you run all three.

 Some tests write into system paths.
-To avoid running tests that write to the disc you can use:
+To avoid running tests that write to the disk you can use:

     make run_nokdbtests